How to create a Net Promoter Score (NPS) action plan

 When developing your NPS survey, you need to think carefully about the phrasing of your questions.
 Are you interested in the likelihood they’ll recommend a specific product, a service, or your overall business?
 Tailoring which question you ask to certain groups allows you to make the survey as specific and relevant as possible.

 Then you can offer a variety of follow-up questions to better understand their rating.
 The simplest version of this is to ask directly, “Why did you give us that rating?” but you can be more detailed.
-You can ask customers what you can do to improve their score, what they value the most or what they like the least about the product, service or your business overall.
+You can ask customers what you can do better, what they value the most or what they like the least about the product, service or your business overall.
 Work out what questions are going to help you move closer to your objectives.

 3. Develop the NPS survey